bconklinua/CMPUT291A5/README.md

 - To run:
      - Type "python3 prog_name" where prog_rame can be either A5T3SQLite.py or A5T3MongoDB.py
      - Should output the result

+# Task 4:
+- Our interpretation of this task was to find the ids and names of the listed properties which have not received any review, ordered by listing_id; only outputing the top 10
+- To run:
+     - Type "python3 prog_name" where prog_rame can be either A5T4SQLite.py or A5T4MongoDB.py
+     - Should output the ids and names of the listings which haven't received any review
+     - and the running times for the SQLite/MongoDB query

 # Task 5:
 - Our interpretation of this task was to take the average price of a given neighbourhood.